hpyhacking/peatio/README.md

 ## [Peatio.tech](https://www.peatio.tech) Introduction

 Peatio is a free and open-source crypto currency exchange implementation with the Rails framework.
-Peatio.tech is a fork of Peatio designed for micro-services architecture, we have simplified the code in order to use only Peatio API with external frontend and server components.
+Peatio.tech is a fork of Peatio designed for micro-services architecture.
+We have simplified the code in order to use only Peatio API with external frontend and server components.

 To build your own exchange you should now run Peatio as a backend instead of forking the repository,